During the October 26, 2022 maintenance window, Singularity was removed and replaced with Apptainer. The commands

-Accessing Singularity on HPC
+Accessing Apptainer on HPC

-Singularity is installed on the operating systems of all HPC compute nodes, so can be easily accessed either from an interactive session or batch script without worrying about software modules.
+Apptainer is installed on the operating systems of all HPC compute nodes, so can be easily accessed either from an interactive session or batch script without worrying about software modules.

 Building a Container

-Singularity, Nvidia, and GPU's
+Apptainer, Nvidia, and GPUs

 Pulling Nvidia Images

 The NVIDIA GPU Cloud (NGC) provides GPU-accelerated HPC and deep learning containers for scientific computing.
 NVIDIA tests HPC container compatibility with the Singularity runtime through a rigorous QA process.
 Application-specific information may vary so it is recommended that you follow the container-specific documentation before running with Singularity.
 If the container documentation does not include Singularity information, then the container has not yet been tested under Singularity.
+Apptainer can be used to pull, execute, and bootstrap off of Singularity images.

-- The containers from nvidia that are in /contrib have been modified to include path bindings to /xdisk and /groups.
+- The containers from Nvidia that are in /contrib have been modified to include path bindings to /xdisk and /groups.
 They also include the path to the Nvidia commands like

 - Because login nodes are small and do not provide software, singularity images should be pulled and executed on a compute node.